How I Serve WordPress Assets from Cloudflare R2 (For Almost Free.)

 What’s the difference between Cloudflare R2 and using a traditional CDN like BunnyCDN?

-Does this work for any WordPress hosting, or only specific hosts?
+Does this work with any WordPress host?

 If you’re serious about WordPress performance, asset delivery compounds across every page.
 Faster images improve LCP, which improves Core Web Vitals, which gives you a small ranking boost on every URL.
 Multiply that across hundreds of pages and the impact is real.